YixiongDing/UniMelb-Study-Materials/High Integrity Systems Engineering/Notes.md

 ## Chapter 2 — Ada
 ### Learning outcomes
 1. Describe the features of Ada that make it suitable for high-integrity software
-2. Read and modify basic Ada programs
+2. Read and modify basic Ada

 ## Chapter 3 — Safety engineering
 - Lecture 7 High Integrity Systems and Safety Case Studies